ArbitrumFoundation/docs/docs/how-tos/register-token-via-dao-governance.md

 Once the calldata is generated, the rest of the AIP submission process follows the standard flow described in [How to submit a DAO proposal](./create-submit-dao-proposal.md):

-1. Forum post for off-chain discussion
+1. Forum post for off-chain discussion — token registrations have historically passed without controversy, but the forum review step catches encoding mistakes before they reach a vote
 2. Snapshot poll for temperature check
 3. Tally on-chain proposal targeting `ArbSys.sendTxToL1(destination, data)` with the values from the script
 4. Standard voting period and timelock delays as described in the [AIP lifecycle](../concepts/lifecycle-anatomy-aip-proposal.md)